williamzborja/System-programming/markdown/system.md

 The most biggest companies like Uber, Amazon, Google, Meta, Apple have built you systems written several systems written in different language ex: python, C++, Rust, Golang or other language C programming language System programming not depend of language, initially.

-Basically exist System and Application programming.

-is hard find only application programming because the only one application consume many systems inclusive.
+is hard find only application programming because the only one application consume many systems.

+Today the concept of system programming and application programming could be thought as Frontend and backend but in modern software environment frontend can be too a complex system with webassembly, webSql, Webworkers, WebGL.

+## Why is important

+Computer Science

 [continue](./low_level.md)